Strider-CD/strider-cli/README.md

 Options:
   -k Number of latest jobs to keep, defaults to 20
   -p Project to targer, defaults to all projects
+  -d Just print stats about what will be removed, but do not remove any jobs
 ```